Remembering Joe Green: The Life & Art of Giuseppe Verdi

 This hyper-fandom is evidenced by the Maestro not only having read each and every one of this man’s numerous works, he did so repeatedly.
 This famed personality was so revered by the composer, a special term of endearment was reserved for him whenever Verdi used the word “Pappa”.
 Giuseppe Verdi held this man’s genius in such high regard, the Maestro took four of his complete works and set them each to music.

-I could only be inferring to that 17th century British actor whom many consider to be the greatest writer of the English language and whose plays are as timely today as when they were originally written some 500 years ago – the Bard of Avon, William Shakespeare.
+I can only be inferring to that 17th century British actor whom many consider to be the greatest writer of the English language whose plays are as timely today as when they were originally written some 500 years ago – the Bard of Avon, William Shakespeare.

 Composed at the twilight of his life when he was 80 years old, Falstaff is the last of Verdi’s operatic creations and is the Maestro’s only comedy (actually his only successful comedy, Verdi tried his hand making with the musical yuk-yuks with his 2nd opera that ended up being a complete flop).
 “Falstaff” is seen by many music scholars as a culmination of the Maestro’s musical genius and amassed artistic experiences as well as a highly personalized Swan Song which bade farewell to a composing career that traversed across generations.